Case 14: The Answer is Training

 The 1100 employees were trained over an 18 month period, in the five-step decision model.
 Fairly early in the training, organizers began to receive the feedback that the model was too complex; that line staff would never use it; that decisions were intuitive anyway; that their supervisors weren’t interested in receiving the documentation on their decisions; and that opposition was building to the use of the process.
 In fact, several course participants had gone off and begun developing an alternative and competing process.
 This was troublesome for senior management, because they intended that everyone use the same process, which was founded on a nationally recognized standard.
 They were casting around for solutions to what they saw as an emerging problem.

-- Monitor’s usage, and communicates success stories.
+- Monitor usage, and communicate success stories.

 - Choosing a selection results in a full page refresh.